How To Fall Asleep

 - Realize that daytime naps with subtract some of the sleep pressure that you will have at night.
 Use them with caution if having difficulty sleeping at nighttime.

 If you have difficulty falling asleep for more than a few days, you may have insomnia.
 There are several causes of insomnia.
 There are several treatment options for insomnia.
 Most treatment plans involve cognitive behavioral therapy for insomnia (CBT-i), and following sleep hygiene recommendations.
+Over-the-counter supplements, like melatonin, are sometimes used for the treatment of insomnia.

 For more information and recommendations on tip to fall asleep, check out Sleep Hygiene Tips.